Mike MᶜGarry

 If you are just getting starting in your GMAT studies, take heart.
 I know this can all feel overwhelming when it’s all new.
 Be patient with yourself: step by step, you will make this new world your own.
 We definitely recommended getting an official guide: you don’t necessarily need the latest edition, if you can find last year’s edition at a much cheaper price.

 A great—and free!—supplement is our Hassle-Free Guide to the GMAT.
-Aside from the format of the GMAT, it covers everything from how a GMAT practice test can help (and where to find one) to how to score 700+ on the test.
+Aside from the format of the GMAT, it covers everything including how a GMAT practice test can help to kick off your GMAT prep.

 Summing It All Up